 Look how much our little bell pepper has grown in just a few days!

 Here are some other goodies you and your kiddos will find fun while gardening together.
-While we created our own raised garden bed, you can also buy them premade.
-We love the one this cute one from Simonrack Kit Urban Garden.
+While we created our own raised garden bed, you can also buy them pre-made.

 This is not a sponsored post.
 This post may contain affiliate links.